Vluuks/AndroidPractice/Week4/Lab/README.md

 {% next "Try Catch - part 1" %}
 ### Try Catch
 Because exceptions are objects, we can do more things with them.
 A common structure to prevent runtime crashes but still be aware that things went wrong is the `try catch` block.
-This block consists of two parts:

-        try {
-            int i = integerArray[10];
-        }
-        catch(Exception e) {
-            ...
-        }
+Take a look at `ExceptionTest.java` and see what it looks like.

 In the first part between the curly braces, code is run as usual.
 The difference is that when an exception is encountered, instead of crashing, the catch block will be executed instead.
 In this case we are catching any exception (`Exception e`) that might occur.